Skip to main content

 sudo rpm -i snowagent-<version>-1.i386.rpm

-Install the agent using a prepared DEB installation package
+Install the agent using a prepared Debian installation package

 Run the commands with superuser privileges, which can be obtained by using for example sudo.